Harry Kane sends a message to a 2-year-old boy who is battling a rare brain tumor.

 “So, all I wanted to say was that I wished you and your brother the best of luck.

-“Not just from myself, but from the entire England team and staff.
+“Not just from me, but from the entire England team and staff.

 “I hope we can make you smile tomorrow night, but I just wanted to give my best wishes.
 “Best wishes, guys.”